top of page

 Sweat rate = [(pre-exercise weight - post exercise weight in lbs) x 16 oz of sweat loss + fluid consumed (oz)] / exercise time (hr)

-Example: Let's say I do a 60min run and I lose 1 lb and I also drink 16oz.
-That means my sweat rate is (1 x 16 + 16) / 1 = 32oz/hr.
-Made that one super easy math-wise!
+Example: If you run 60min, drink 16oz during the run, and lose 1 lb, then your sweat rate is (1 x 16 + 16) / 1 = 32oz/hr.

 I see athletes with sweat rates all over the map.
 I've had athletes lose well above 2L/hr of sweat, and as little as 8oz/hr.
 This is why it's important to test and individualize fluid strategies!

-First, ask yourself if you think you are a heavy sweater.
-Then, you can use a more general fluid goal range of 12-28oz/hr during exercise, making adjustments based on estimated sweat amounts, weather, and intensity.
+Then, you can use a general recommendation of 12-28oz of fluid per hour during exercise, making adjustments based on how you feel, weather, and intensity.
 Hydration for Endurance Athletes will help you make a plan!

 Next on your reading list: